msandonini/uni/Machine Learning and Deep Learning/16 Reinforcement Learning/Reinforcement Learning.md

 ![[SARSA.png]]
 SARSA is a on-policy control algorithm:
 ![[SARSA_algorithm.png]]
-This is a on-policy control since I update my estimation with the same policy which I am using to behave (in this case $\epsilon$-greedy)
+This is a on-policy control since I update my estimation with the same policy which I am using to behave ($\epsilon$-greedy)

 ### Q-Learning
-%% Likely question: difference between Q-Learning and SARSA %%
+%%
+Likely question: difference between Q-Learning and SARSA Answer is that SARSA is on-policy since it uses $\epsilon$-greedy both for estimation and action choice, while Q-Learning is off-policy since it uses $\epsilon$-greedy for action choice and greedy for estimation
+%%

 ![[Q-Learning_algorithm.png]]
-Q-Learning is an off-policy control, since I update my estimation with a different policy than the one I am using to behave (in this case I choose the action with $\epsilon$-greedy and update my estimation with greedy)
+Q-Learning is an off-policy control, since I update my estimation with a different policy than the one I am using to behave (I choose the action with $\epsilon$-greedy and update my estimation with greedy)

 Using $\epsilon$-greedy to choose an action and greedy to update my estimation with greedy is good since, choosing my action with $\epsilon$-greedy, I am exploratory when I have to move, but updating with greedy I have no uncertainty in the update.